BKAPADIA04/VR_Project/README.md

 ### 4. Output
 Upon completion, a CSV file (results.csv by default, or as specified by --output_csv_path) will be generated.
-This output file will contain: The original input data and An additional column with the model’s predicted answerscewdc
+This output file will contain: The original input data and An additional column with the model’s predicted answers.